cfpb/hmda-explorer/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.

-## Tagging releases for deployment.
+## Tagging releases

-To deploy code to production, you need to tag it and push the tag up to GitHub.
-The easiest way to do this is with [grunt-cfpb-internal](https://github.com/cfpb/grunt-cfpb-internal).
-Here's the process:

-1. Make sure the code is good-to-go.
-Tags can't be edited.
 1. Add a new version to the top of `CHANGELOG` with today's date and a list of changes.
-Use the [semver](http://semver.org/) convention.
-Save and close `CHANGELOG`.
+Use [semver](http://semver.org/).
 1. Run `grunt docs`.
-1. Everything is now tagged and ready for production.

-`grunt docs` generates new Docco docs from the source code and kicks off [grunt-cfpb-internal](https://github.com/cfpb/grunt-cfpb-internal) which:

-1. Appends the latest changes to the end of the `README`.
-1. Timestamps the `README`.
-1. Bumps the version number in package.json and bower.json.
-1. Creates an annotated git tag.
+This will generate some docs and run [grunt-cfpb-internal](https://github.com/cfpb/grunt-cfpb-internal).
+1. Push the tag to GitHub with `git push upstream --tags`.

 ## Release History